Wilhelm Marx House

 Wilhelm Marx House (Wilhelm-Marx-Haus) is a historical high-rise building in the central district of Düsseldorf in Germany.
 It was one of the first highrise buildings in Germany.

-Wilhelm Marx House was finished in 1924 (beginning of the construction was in 1922) and was one of the first skyscrapers in Europe.
+Wilhelm Marx House was finished in 1924 (beginning of the construction was in 1922) and was one of the first high-rise buildings in Europe.
 It is 57 meters high and has 13 floors above ground level.
 The architect was Wilhelm Kreis.